Big Orange drops in Miami to ring in new year

 EDM star Marshmello, Cuban reggaeton duo Gente de Zona, and Dominican merengue star Toño Rosario were also in the diverse lineup.

-Michael Hankerson, better known as the Miami Heat’s favorite DJ M Dot, will be the host of “The Countdown Miami at Bayfront" by the Bayfront Park Management Trust, which counts on Miami Commissioner Miguel Ángel Gabela as the chairman.
+Michael Hankerson, better known as the Miami Heat’s favorite DJ M Dot, was the host of “The Countdown Miami at Bayfront" by the Bayfront Park Management Trust, which counts on Miami Commissioner Miguel Ángel Gabela as the chairman.

 Copyright 2025 by WPLG Local10.com - All rights reserved.